johnelm/node-jxa/README.md

 # node-jxa

-Use your favorite node.js modules, or your own local modules in your JXA (OSX Javascript automation) scripts.
+Use your favorite node.js modules, or your own local modules, in your JXA (OSX Javascript automation) scripts.
 Based on [this awesome tip](https://github.com/JXA-Cookbook/JXA-Cookbook/wiki/Importing-Scripts#commonjs--browserify) from the [JXA Cookbook](https://github.com/JXA-Cookbook/JXA-Cookbook).

 ### What is JXA?